Top Cities to Start Your Tanzania Safaris

 The region has a population of 4.36 million as of the official 2012 census; it is the most populated among the 30 regions of Tanzania, accounting for 10 percent of the total Tanzania Mainland population.

 Located between latitudes 6.36 degrees and 7.0 degrees to the south of Equator and longitudes 39.0 and 338.33 to the east of Greenwich, Dar es Salaam is bounded by the Indian Ocean on the east.

 Dar is flat and is bordered on the East by the Indian Ocean.
 Dar es Salaam is certainly not at the top of the list of places to see for most visitors to Tanzania.
 It is often a necessary stop on their way to Zanzibar, Arusha, Mwanza.
 The northern safari circuit or home, that being said, Dar es Salaam has its charm.

 Dar es Salaam can be easily accessed by national and international flights through Julius K. Nyerere International Airport (JKNIA) 40 minutes’ drive to the city center.
-Local and International flights to Dar es Salaam includes KLM, Qatar Air, Precision Air, Kenya Airways, Ethiopian Airline, Air France, Uganda Airline, Rwanda Air, South African Airline, Turkish Airlines, Emirates, Egypt Air to mention a few.
+Local and International flights to Dar es Salaam includes KLM, Qatar Air, Precision Air, Air Tanzania, Kenya Airways, Ethiopian Airline, Air France, Uganda Airline, Rwanda Air, South African Airline, Turkish Airlines, Emirates, Egypt Air to mention a few.
 Also for some of African countries Dar es Salaam can be reached through road from Kenya, Uganda, Rwanda, Burundi, Malawi, Mozambique etc, as well as Railway through the Tanzania-Zambia Railway (TAZARA).